fkautz/zt.dev/content/posts/buildpacks-sbom-opportunities.md

 *Author's note: the goal here isn't to bash the current state.
 This is fantastic work and represents a great start, and can evolve into something much more robust.
 The first iteration should be small in scope and demonstrate opportunity, which this does beautifully.*

+**UPDATE: It was brought to my attention that the latest buildpacks from Paketo.io will support CycloneDX, SPDX, and Syft SBOM formats.
+Work is being done to integrate Syft and Grype.
+Cosign support is also being proposed.
+Get the details here: https://twitter.com/_sambhavkothari/status/1480461525655724033**

 ## A short introduction on Buildpacks
 ### Buildpacks Definition